Guidance

 3. Live flood warnings report

 To view a report for live flood warnings, you should select the ‘Reports’ tab then select ‘Live flood warnings’.
-Alternatively, from the ‘Live flood warnings’ landing page select the link stating how many of your organisation’s locations are currently affected.
+Alternatively, from the ‘Live flood warnings’ landing page select Warnings and alerts for your organisation’s locations today’.
 Either of these options will direct you to a list of all flood alerts and flood warnings currently live in locations relevant to your organisation.

 Note: Some flood alerts or flood warnings may be listed here multiple times.
 This happens if your organisation has: